Decadal forecast 2018

 Five-year mean forecast: mean, lower and upper estimates

 Spatial patterns suggest enhanced warming is likely over much of the globe, especially over land and at high northern latitudes.
-There is some indication of continued relatively cool conditions in the Pacific sector of the Southern Ocean, and of enhanced warming in the Atlantic sector of the Southern Ocean.
-Uncertainties in the forecast are considerable: for the period 2018-2022 most regions are expected to be warmer than the average of 1981 to 2010, but regional cooling is possible especially over parts of the Southern Ocean and the North and East Pacific.
+Uncertainties in the forecast are considerable: for the period 2019-2023 most regions are expected to be warmer than the average of 1981 to 2010, but regional cooling is possible – especially over parts of the Southern Ocean.
 Further forecasts from other international modelling centres are available from the multi-model decadal forecast exchange.

 Global annual temperature

 The forecast is for continued global warming largely driven by continued high levels of greenhouse gases.
 However, other changes in the climate system, including a moderate La Niña in 2018 and longer term shifts in both the Pacific Decadal Oscillation (PDO) and Atlantic Multidecadal Oscillation (AMO), are also contributing.
-Near record temperatures are predicted during the coming five years, although La Niña is expected to cool 2018 slightly, consistent with the Met Office 2018 global mean temperature forecast.
+Near record temperatures are predicted during the coming five years, consistent with the 2019 Met Office annual global temperature forecast.
 The forecast remains towards the mid to upper end of the range simulated by CMIP5 models that have not been initialised with observations (green shading in Figure 3).
-Barring a large volcanic eruption or a very sudden return to negative PDO or negative AMO conditions which could temporarily cool climate, ten year global average warming rates are likely to be similar to late 20th century levels over the next few years.
-The recent slowdown in surface warming now appears to be at an end following a run of very warm years since 2014.
-For further discussion on the surface warming slowdown see the Met Office reports on the recent pause in warming and on the recent resumption of high warming rates.
+Barring a large volcanic eruption or a very sudden return to negative PDO or AMO conditions (which could temporarily cool climate), ten year global average warming rates are very likely to be similar to late 20th century levels over the next few years.

 The forecast issued five years ago predicted enhanced warming over high northern latitudes, and cooling in parts of the Southern Ocean and the North Atlantic sub-polar gyre.
-Although there are differences in the precise magnitude and location of anomalies the observations generally lie within the forecast uncertainty range.
-However, the forecast was generally cooler than observed in the Southern Ocean, the North Atlantic sub-polar gyre and the North Pacific.
+Although there are some differences in the precise magnitude and location of anomalies, the observations generally lie within the forecast uncertainty range.
+However, the forecast was generally cooler than observed in the Southern Ocean, the North Atlantic sub-polar gyre, the Arctic and the North Pacific.